 11. The hills are alive with the sound of Instagramming

-You don’t have to travel far out of town to find lush forest for bush walking.
+You don’t have to travel far out of town to find lush forest for bushwalking.
 Check out the panoramic city views from Mt Coot-tha, the ocean views at Mt Glorious, and picnic spots at Mt Nebo.
-Lace up your hiking boots for a bit of huffy-puffy through a national park and get back to nature.
+If your keen, lace up your hiking boots for a bit of huffy-puffy through a national park and get back to nature.